maros/Zway-InfluxDbStats/README.md

 # Zway-InfluxDbStats

 Store sensor data in InfluxDB instances.
-Sensor and device data is transfered once every 30 minutes, as well as every time a change occurs.
+Sensor and device data is transfered periodically, as well as every time a change occurs.

 # Configuration